thehillbeyondthisone/Xanalytics/README.md

 *    -Me got XP
 *    -Me got SK

-* Step 3: Locate your log file**
+* Step 3: Locate your log file*
     * Navigate to the directory shown in "Show Log Window in AO"
-    * Drag your new log file to the dropzone in Xanalytics
+    * Drag your new log file to the dropzone in Xanalytics (NOTE: If you just created this window/log, you may need to loot something or gain xp to generate the Log.txt)
+    * Name and save your log file to easily load it next time.
     * That's it.
-    * NOTE: If you just created this window/log, you may need to loot something or gain xp to generate the Log.txt

 ### Tracking Your XP Gain